Last Updated on May 17, 2022 by Thalia

 In October that year, I hired a mindset coach to help me find direction and get intentional with where my business was going.

-In January I set up my Etsy store which is now home to 3 digital planners with one more on the way.
+And in January I set up my Etsy store which is now home to 4 digital planners.

 Reflecting on my journey from a girl who lacked ambition to a female entrepreneur and business owner has really made me appreciate slow growth.